SSH Secure Shell is an encryption network protocol that provides secure encrypted communications between two hosts.

 1) How to Automatically Accept SSH Key Fingerprint Using SSH Option?

-This method is simple and straight forward, to achieve this only need to add an option with SSH command.
+This method is simple and straightforward.
+To achieve this, you just need to add an option with SSH command.

 When you use this option, ssh will automatically add a new host key to the user known_host file and allow it to host connections with modified hostkeys to connect to the remote system.